nadish-sharma/Simple-Login/README.md

 3. Change password
 4. Exit

+* You can use the resource.txt file to see database of existing usernames and passwords to test the Login option.
+All new registered account information is   stored in resource.txt file.

 * Login method will ask the user to enter username and password.
 * It will return a message of successful Login if the credentials match with the existing database in resource.txt
 * Otherwise, it will ask to fill in the details again